Backend Setup

 .env

-file and fill in the following:- OpenAI API Key: Obtained from your OpenAI account
+file and fill in the following:- OPENAI_API_KEY: Obtained from your OpenAI account

-- Deepgram API Key: Obtained from your Deepgram account
+- DEEPGRAM_API_KEY: Obtained from your Deepgram account

 - Redis Credentials: Host, port, username, and password for your Redis instance